ss2552/Guide_3DS/docs/troubleshooting-post-install.md

-# Troubleshooting boot issues on consoles with custom firmware
+# Troubleshooting (Post-Install)

-This page offers troubleshooting advice for commonly encountered booting issues on a console with custom firmware.
+This page offers troubleshooting advice for commonly encountered issues after custom firmware is installed.
 If you are unable to solve your issue with the advice on this page, please join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and describe your issue, including what you have already tried.

-## Boot issues on consoles with custom firmware
+## Boot issues

 ::: info